Bicycle Car Accident Insurance Claim: What You Need To Know

 The No-Fault PIP benefits (which are also called “personal injury protection” benefits) that you may be able to recover after a bicycle crash with a motor vehicle will help to pay for medical expenses, lost wages if your injuries prevent you from returning to work, mileage and transportation costs for traveling to and from your doctor appointments, household replacement services and attendant care services.

-The auto insurance company that is responsible for paying a bicyclist’s No-Fault benefits on a bicycle car accident insurance claim will be one of the following sources in the following order of priority:
+In Michigan, the auto insurance company that is responsible for paying a bicyclist’s No-Fault benefits on a bicycle car accident insurance claim will be one of the following sources in the following order of priority:

 - The bicyclist’s own No-Fault policy for his or her own personal motor vehicle in which he or she is the named insured.
 (MCL 500.3114(1); 500.3115)